kuttcoin/kuttCoin/README.md

 - **Purpose:** To facilitate the exchange of services online and to build a vast community of users.
 - **Contract Ton:** https://tonviewer.com/EQCGcF2amuyOthwF2PBN_qdKb-XXpR8Jbf3zRmS2ayLKcYzw

 The low initial price is designed to encourage widespread distribution, allowing holders to share KuttCoin with friends and acquaintances, thereby expanding our community and increasing adoption.
-With an infinite supply, KuttCoin ensures there are always tokens available for new users and enthusiasts in the cryptocurrency world.
+With a limited supply, KuttCoin ensures there are always tokens available for new users and enthusiasts in the cryptocurrency world.

 ### 🪙 Mining KuttCoin